why 'practical magic' still resonates 20 years later

 In Practical Magic, the female bond extends beyond familial lines.
 Once scorned for her magickal ancestry, Sally ends up enlisting the women on the school’s emergency phone tree to join her impromptu coven.
 Without question, the women arrive at the Owens’ house, brooms in tow, ready to help Sally exorcise Gillian from her demonic ex.
 “Her sister just got out of a bad relationship and now the guy won't leave her alone,” one woman makes of the scenario.
 When another shares how she psychically sensed her daughter having a nightmare across town, Aunt Jet replies, “There’s a little witch in all of us.”
 While Nancy and The Craft coven were in their own secluded, Manon-worshipping circle, the Owens women and their gifts are accessible to non-witch outsiders.
 In spite of the townspeople’s whisperings, the women share themselves — from Sally’s quaint botanical shop, to the aunts and their love spells, to the makeshift coven at the end of the film.

-Much like how the Owens sisters opened themselves to the outside world, today’s witches are using social media and the internet as a modern-day phone tree, organising covens and supporting each other to speak up and fight for justice, alongside movements like #MeToo and #TimesUp.
-They’re sharing photos of their altars on Instagram, reblogging new moon rituals via Tumblr, and organising mass hexes on the Trump administration, Brock Turner and Brett Kavanaugh.
-Where witches were once ostracised, in today’s feminist social climate they are celebrated.
+Much like the Owens sisters opened themselves to the outside world, today’s witches are using social media and the internet as a modern-day phone tree, organizing covens and supporting each other to speak up and fight for justice, alongside movements like #MeToo and #TimesUp.
+They’re sharing photos of their altars on Instagram, reblogging new moon rituals via Tumblr, and organizing mass hexes on the Trump administration, Brock Turner and Brett Kavanaugh.
+Where witches were once ostracized, in today’s feminist social climate they are celebrated.
 They’re launching podcasts, being offered book deals, and collaborating with brands.
-Of course, with that comes the other side of the coin — corporate brands capitalising and co-opting the occult through “starter witch kits” and overpriced sage bundles.
-But there’s no denying that the accessibility and normalisation of witchcraft is also allowing people to connect with themselves and nature more than ever before, putting themselves first and foremost.
+Of course, with that comes the other side of the coin, with these corporate brands capitalizing and co-opting the occult through “starter witch kits” and overpriced sage bundles.
+But there’s no denying that the accessibility and normalization of witchcraft is also allowing people to connect with themselves and nature more than ever before, putting themselves first and foremost.

-Like The Craft, the women of Practical Magic are front and centre.
-Yes, there are men, but they’re secondary characters, even if one of them is supposed to symbolise some kind of unattainable, manic pixie dream boy, and even if a broken-hearted Sally dreams of “a love that even time will lie down and be still for.”
+Like The Craft, the women of Practical Magic are front and center.
+Yes, there are men, but they’re secondary characters, even if one of them is supposed to symbolize some kind of unattainable, manic pixie dream boy, and even if a broken-hearted Sally dreams of “a love that even time will lie down and be still for.”
 When it comes down to it, it’s all about the women — the Owens sisters and their bond.
-That's the real magick.
+That is the real magick.
 Mix some midnight margaritas and toast to that.